MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Devices.CorporateManagement/Update-MgUserDeviceEnrollmentConfigurationAssignment.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphEnrollmentConfigurationAssignment>`: Enrollment Configuration Assignment
+`BODYPARAMETER <IMicrosoftGraphEnrollmentConfigurationAssignment>`: Enrollment Configuration Assignment
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[Source <DeviceAndAppManagementAssignmentSource?>]`: Represents source of assignment.
   - `[SourceId <String>]`: Identifier for resource used for deployment to a group
-  - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget1>]`: Base type for assignment targets.
+  - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget>]`: Base type for assignment targets.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[DeviceAndAppManagementAssignmentFilterId <String>]`: The Id of the filter for the target assignment.
     - `[DeviceAndAppManagementAssignmentFilterType <DeviceAndAppManagementAssignmentFilterType?>]`: Represents type of the assignment filter.

-INPUTOBJECT `<IDevicesCorporateManagementIdentity>`: Identity Parameter
+`INPUTOBJECT <IDevicesCorporateManagementIdentity>`: Identity Parameter
   - `[AndroidManagedAppProtectionId <String>]`: The unique identifier of androidManagedAppProtection
   - `[AppLogCollectionRequestId <String>]`: The unique identifier of appLogCollectionRequest
   - `[AssignmentFilterEvaluationStatusDetailsId <String>]`: The unique identifier of assignmentFilterEvaluationStatusDetails